Flexible Spending Accounts

 As well as having the option to have a reimbursement account, your per-paycheck contribution toward the cost of health, dental and life insurance will automatically be made pre-tax.

 Before the start of each Plan Year you have the option to elect to have a fixed dollar amount taken from your paycheck on a pre-tax basis.
-To be eligible for participation, you must work a minimum of 32 hours per week for a minimum of 40 weeks per year.
-You may elect an amount of up to a maximum of $2,500 per plan year for eligible healthcare expenses, and up to a maximum of $5,000 per family (or $2,500 per individual if you and your spouse are participating) for eligible dependent care expenses.
+To be eligible for participation, you must work a minimum of 30 hours per week for a minimum of 40 weeks per year.
+You may elect an amount of up to a maximum of $2,550 per plan year for eligible healthcare expenses, and up to a maximum of $5,000 per family (or $2,500 per individual if you and your spouse are participating) for eligible dependent care expenses.
 Your dependent care account may be used for child care, elder care, or the care of a disabled spouse.
-For a list of eligible expenses, please see Flex Account Qualifying Expenses.

 The money you deposit in your Flexible Spending Account is not taxed.
 That could mean a significant tax saving for you, reducing your costs for dependent care, dental, medical, or vision expenses.
 In the lowest tax bracket, for example, an estimated 25% of the deposited amount can be saved in taxes when you plan your account carefully.
 It is important to read the Flexible Spending Account Summary Plan Description before signing a salary reduction agreement.
 The booklet is provided to you at Orientation or if requested during Open Enrollment in November.